 Well-paid jobs for high schoolers with the right skills or certifications include lifeguarding, retail sales, catering, and camp counseling.
 There are also work-from-home online jobs for tech-savvy teenagers in data entry, customer service, and tutoring.

 Steps to help your teen get their first job

 Get them to look close to home

-Working near your home has various benefits, especially if your teen has to start work early or finish late.
-It also avoids travel costs, which means they will make more in the long run.
+Working in your neighborhood has various benefits, especially if your teen has to start work early or finish late.
+It also avoids travel costs.

 See if they can ask for help at school